| |

 Instructions

-• Put the carrots in a saucepan and cover with water.
+• Put the carrots in a medium saucepan and cover with water.
 Add 1 teaspoon of salt and bring to a boil over high heat.
 Cover, reduce heat to medium-low, and cook for about 15 minutes, or until just tender.
 Add the bell pepper and cook, covered, for 3 minutes longer.
 Drain.

 • Drain the pineapple, reserving the juice.
 Add water to the juice to make 1/3 cup.